ros2/ros2_documentation/source/Roadmap.rst

 ----------------

 Please see the :ref:`Distributions page <Releases>` for the timeline of and information about future distributions.

+Addtional features and tasks for each ROS 2 release can be found at following locations:
+* `Galactic Geochelone <Releases/Release-Galactic-Geochelone>`
+    * See the `Galatic Geochelone meta ticket <https://github.com/ros2/ros2/issues/954>`.
+* `Foxy Fitzroy <Releases/Release-Foxy-Fitzroy>`
+    * See the `Foxy Fitzroy meta ticket <https://github.com/ros2/ros2/issues/830>`.

 Contributing to ROS 2
 ---------------------